turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 <section class="checks-for-understanding">
 ### In Your Journal

-1. What are the six primitive data types?
+1. What are the five primitive data types we learned about today?
 2. How are variables useful and what is an example of one that has a value assigned to it?
 3. Write out an example of string concatenation.
 Now write that same example using a template literal.
-4. Write out the basic structure of an if/else conditional.
+4. Write out the basic structure of an `if/else` conditional.
 5. Write down at least one question you have coming out of this lesson.
 </section>